Iran signals compromise for modest rise in OPEC oil output

 Zanganeh was due to attend a ministerial committee on Thursday, two sources said.
 Iran is usually not part of the committee, which includes Russia, Saudi Arabia, the UAE, Oman, Kuwait, Algeria and Venezuela.

-Adding to the complications was a lack of compromise among usually aligned Gulf oil producers ahead of the Friday meeting, according to two sources familiar with the talks.
+Adding to the complications was the lack of a unified position among usually aligned Gulf oil producers ahead of the Friday meeting, according to two sources familiar with the talks.

-Traditional Saudi allies - the United Arab Emirates, Kuwait, Oman and Bahrain - believe Saudi Arabia was too quick to respond to U.S. calls for higher production, and have been rattled by Riyadh’s close coordination with non-OPEC Russia, sources said.
+Some of Saudi Arabia’s traditional allies - the United Arab Emirates, Kuwait, Oman and Bahrain - believe Riyadh was too quick to respond to U.S. calls for higher output, and have been rattled by close Saudi coordination with Russia, sources said.

 There are different views on how much to increase production and whether such a move should be gradual, one source said following a meeting of Gulf oil ministers on Tuesday evening.